 As mentioned above in #8, the red high heel is placed perfectly in front of the Craddock Terry Hotel.
 It is one of the 150 roadside public “LOVE” artwork displays celebrating the successful “Virginia is for Lovers” 50th birthday.
 I found this to be the coolest one in the LOVEworks display yet!
 Richmond advertising firm Martin & Woltz Inc. (now The Martin Agency) created the catchy slogan in 1969.

 You won’t believe your luck when you enter the MustHaveShoes shoe store in Lynchburg, Virginia.
-This designer shoe warehouse is the only place you can buy these fashion footwear brands outside of online sales and a few select stores, such as Nordstrom.
+This designer shoe warehouse is the only place to buy these fashion footwear brands outside of online sales and a few select stores, such as Nordstrom.
 The highly reduced prices and other bargains are too good to believe.
 I walked out with four new pairs of shoes, and I’m not even a shoe fanatic!
-A few of the brands they sell are Naked Feet, Nicole, Madeline, and OTBT.
+Some brands they sell are Naked Feet, Nicole, Madeline, and OTBT.